Tokyo Weather July Averages, Japan

 What's the Weather like in Tokyo in July

-July brings more hot and sticky weather.
-The rainy season continues until about the third week of July, while the average high temperature increases several degrees to 28°
+July in Tokyo, Japan, brings more hot and sticky weather.
+The rainy season continues until about the third week of July, while the average high temperature increases several degrees to 28°.
+This temperature is similar to Orlando in the USA.

-Across the month, Tokyo usually enjoys an average of five hours of daily sunshine, along with medium cloud coverage which fluctuates between 78% at the beginning of the month and 73% by the end.
+Across the month, Tokyo usually enjoys an average of five hours of daily sunshine, compared to August where it creeps up to 6 hours, along with medium cloud coverage which fluctuates between 78% at the beginning of the month and 73% by the end.
 On average, the sky is mostly clear.

 The rain can vary, with some days bringing intense downpours while others bring just occasional sprinkles.
 Because of the heat, a jacket may be unbearable, so packing lots of fast-drying, lightweight clothing may be your best bet, in addition to picking up a hand fan and umbrella while you're here.